 FILLING AN UNMET NEED

 5+Educators committed to teaching the trials have few comprehensive resources to help them—and most are text-based, lacking visual appeal for today’s learners.

 COURTROOM 600 PILOT SITE

-View the first, international trial in over 300 images at our pilot site—created for testing first at ASU Teachers’ College.
+View the first, international trial in over 300 images at our photo analysis pilot site, tested first at Arizona State University Teacher’s College.

 BITE-SIZED & MOBILE READY

 Today’s digital-savvy learners want an experience that looks like a consumer website, with search results like Google and content delivered in small “digestible bites” of meaningful information.

-Educators want lessons that conform to national standards for teaching the causes and effects of WWII—which fit into their class schedules.
+Educators want lessons that conform to national standards for teaching the causes and effects of WWII and which fit into their curriculum.

 Courtroom 600 will address the needs of both audiences in an engaging, interactive solution tailored to today’s mobile lifestyles.

 With resources from global archives and partner organizations, we’re creating multiple points of entry to WWII and the Holocaust.